 In situations involving violent crimes, investigators will most often suspect family members, friends, romantic partners, or co-workers first.
 This is because violent crimes usually involve some sort of emotional attachment to the victim.
 Because of this, police may frequently overlook alternative leads, suspects, and other important evidence.
-Physically violent crimes include assault, assault on a female, assault with a deadly weapon, communicating threats, and domestic violence crimes.

 Don’t let yourself become a suspect in a crime in which you were not involved based solely on circumstantial evidence.
 Contact The Law Offices of Ronald J. Shook immediately so that we can assist you in maintaining your innocence.